 On April 14, 2012, at the group's spring meeting in San Francisco, SWOG's board of governors selected Charles D. Blanke to be the group's next chair.
-He will serve as chair-elect for one year, becoming group chair on May 1, 2013, at the expiration of the term of current SWOG chair, Laurence H. Baker, D.O.
+After serving as chair-elect for one year, Blanke became SWOG chair on May 1, 2013, at the expiration of the term of outgoing SWOG chair, Laurence H. Baker, D.O.

 Blanke is professor of medicine at the Knight Cancer Institute at the Oregon Health and Science University.
 Until recently, he was vice-president of systemic therapy for the British Columbia Cancer Agency in Vancouver, and professor and chief of medical oncology at the University of British Columbia.
-A member of SWOG since 1999, he has served as chair of the group's Gastrointestinal Committee since 2003.
+A member of SWOG since 1999, he served as chair of the group's Gastrointestinal Committee from 2003 to 2013.
 He also chairs the Gastrointestinal Stromal Tumor (GIST) Task Force for the National Cancer Institute's (NCI's) Gastrointestinal Steering Committee.

 He has a particular interest in pathway-driven oncology research, having been instrumental in the development of imatinib mesylate for use in patients with locally advanced and metastatic gastrointestinal stromal tumors.

 fellow.
-He has had positions on the faculties of Vanderbilt University and the Oregon
+He has also served on the faculty of Vanderbilt University.

 Blanke is a fellow of the American College of Physicians and of the American Society of Clinical Oncology (ASCO), an honor formerly known as the ASCO Statesman Award.

 Anne F. Schott, M.D., is associate professor of internal medicine at the University of Michigan.

 A medical oncologist with a clinical emphasis on breast cancer, her research interests include therapeutic clinical trials in breast cancer and the integration of medical imaging into clinical trials and clinical care.